MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-import-remove-delete.md

 -   Download a management pack by using an Internet browser to import at a later time.

 > [!NOTE]
-> Using the management pack catalog service requires an Internet connection and your firewall needs to allow access to the the following URL - **https://www.microsoft.com/mpdownload/ManagementPackCatalogWebService.asmx**.
+> Using the management pack catalog service requires an Internet connection and your firewall needs to allow access to the the following URL: `https://www.microsoft.com/mpdownload/ManagementPackCatalogWebService.asmx`.
 If the computer running Operations Manager Operations console can't connect to the Internet, use another computer to download the management pack, and then copy the files to a shared folder that's accessible from the console.

 The Operations Manager community maintains a list of management packs developed by Microsoft on the following website [Microsoft Management Pack List](https://go.microsoft.com/fwlink/?LinkId=82105).
 You can obtain third-party management packs directly from those companies and import them by following the procedure [Import a management pack from disk](#import-a-management-pack-from-disk).